-The thoroughness of this planner is unique, incorporating technical and educational features that simply won't be found elsewhere.
+TCRP is a unique financial planning tool that incorporates technical and educational features that simply won't be found elsewhere.

-• Interview style questions with attached notes easily guide you through the set up, providing an unparalleled ease of use.
+• Interview style questions, with explanatory notes, easily guide you through the set up, providing an unparalleled ease of use.

-• Clear explanations and notes on complex topics (like Medicare costs and 2018 tax law changes) help to inform you.
+• Clear educational notes on complex topics (e.g. Medicare costs, tax laws, Social Security) help to inform you.

-• Flexibility to account for variations in income, expenses, investment returns, savings, and one time events allows for individual needs.
+• Flexibility in entering variable income, expenses, investment returns, savings, and one time events allows for individual needs.

-• Essential variables that are often ignored, but have a big impact on results, are accounted for.
+• Variables that are often ignored by other planning tools, but have a big impact on results, are accounted for (listed below).

 • A high level of clarity and detail in the results provides transparency into how it all works from start to finish, making it truly "complete".

-The following are some of the specific features that set it apart from all other retirement planners:
+These are the features that set TCRP apart from all other financial planning tools:

 • If you own a home (or two), annual tax deductions for mortgage interest and property taxes are calculated automatically.
-You can even specify if either mortgage will be paid off early, or either property sold, automatically adjusting your total expenses and deductions from that year forward.
-You have the option to use the net proceeds from a sale to help pay future expenses.
+You can also specify if either mortgage will be paid off early, or either house sold, automatically adjusting your total expenses and deductions from that year forward.
+You have the option to use the net proceeds from a home sale to help pay future expenses.

-• Help with estimating health care costs in retirement, with those costs adjusting at a yearly inflation rate unique to health care (based on projections from the U.S. Department Of The Actuary).
-No other planner does this, and it has a huge effect on results.
+• Help with estimating health care costs in retirement, with those costs automatically adjusting at a yearly inflation rate unique to health care (projections are from the U.S. Department Of The Actuary).
+No other planning tool does this, and it has a huge effect on results.

-• The ability to itemize both current and expected retirement expenses, and to specify varying time frames for each expense.
-This determines your actual need, by year.
-For even more accuracy, fixed expenses are not inflation adjusted.
-Attention to detail!
+• The ability to itemize both current and future expenses, and to specify how those amounts may change over different time frames.
+This determines actual need, by year.
+For greater accuracy, fixed expenses are not inflation adjusted!
+This detail is significant.

-• In any year that net income is greater than expenses, 25% of the excess is saved, and applied to future expenses.
-Starting at age 70, in any year that Required Minimum Distributions from retirement savings are greater than actual need, 50% of the excess is saved, and applied to future expenses.
+• In any year that net income is greater than expenses, 25% of the excess is saved and applied to future expenses.
+In any year that Required Minimum Distributions (RMD's) are greater than actual need, 70% of the excess is saved and applied to future expenses.
 These "automatic savings" help to delay distributions from Roth IRA/401k's, allowing that money to keep growing.

 • Distributions from retirement savings are specified by spouse, and are based on actual need.
-All distributions account for tax liability so that each distribution covers expenses and the taxes owed on it.
-Again, this is critical, but it's a point most planners miss.
+This means that all distribution amounts cover necessary expenses and the tax liability on the distribution.
+This is critical, but it's a point other planning tools ignore.

 • Results for each spouse are shown, by year, for: ordinary income, non-taxable income, Social Security income, 401k/IRA savings contributions/distributions/balances, investment return rates, Roth 401k/IRA savings contributions/distributions/balances, and cash/investment savings balances.

-• Total combined results (single or married) are shown, by year, for: total income, taxable income, income and cash/Roth IRA available to pay expenses, total expenses, cash available to pay expenses, cash used to pay expenses, total retirement savings distributions, Federal tax deductions, Federal tax liability, and total retirement savings.
+• Total combined results (single or married) are shown, by year, for: gross taxable income, Federal/State tax liability, Federal tax deductions, income available to pay expenses, total expenses, cash available to pay expenses, cash used to pay expenses, total retirement savings distributions, each distribution's % of total savings, and the balance of total retirement savings.